 For example, there is an increased chance of a provider making a mistake, which can put patients and their health at risk. Â

-Following, by enforcing overtime, workplace morale decreases, and the probability of nursing burnout increases.
-Additionally, a nurse’s safety, physical health, and wellbeing may also be put at risk if required to work more than 40 hours per week.Â
+Enforcing overtime can decrease workplace morale, while increasing the probability of nursing burnout.
+Additionally, a nurse’s safety, physical health, and wellbeing may also be at risk if required to work more than 40 hours per week.Â

 Mandatory overtime can have a negative effect on nurses and patients.

-Despite the need for more working nurses, there are several outlets that hospital administrators can pursue instead of mandatory overtime in order to address the detrimental staffing deficits, Bradley University highlights the following:Â
+Despite the need for more working nurses, there are several outlets that hospital administrators can pursue instead of mandatory overtime to address staffing deficits.
+Bradley University highlights the following:Â

 - Strategic planningÂ